 Our Approach to Care

-If you have pulmonary problems, Gaylord’s Outpatient Pulmonary Rehabilitation is designed to help you develop new strategies for monitoring and controlling your symptoms.
-Under the supervision of our pulmonary specialists, you’ll develop the knowledge and skills you need to increase your strength and endurance.
+Gaylord’s Outpatient Pulmonary Rehabilitation is designed to help you develop new strategies for monitoring and controlling your symptoms.
+You will be evaluated by a pulmonologist and a respiratory therapist who will help you develop the knowledge and skills you will need to increase your strength and endurance.
 You’ll also reduce the number of times you experience shortness of breath and require hospitalization.
-If you have been diagnosed with emphysema, chronic asthma, chronic bronchitis, pulmonary fibrosis, cystic fibrosis, or some other pulmonary disease, our individualized approach to treatment can help you successfully return to work, master routine, daily activities, and lead a more active life.
+If you have been diagnosed with emphysema, chronic asthma, COPD, chronic bronchitis, pulmonary fibrosis, cystic fibrosis, or some other pulmonary disease, our individualized approach to treatment can help you successfully return to work, pace your daily activities, and lead a more active life.

 Frequently Asked Questions